The Happy Music Festival

 All participants who registered will perform in the Finals, live in Singapore.

-Top performers of the Finals will be invited to perform in the Gala Concert at the 480-seater Lasalle, The Singapore Airlines Theatre, University Of The Arts Singapore, live in Singapore.
+Top performers of the Finals will be invited to perform in the Gala Concert at the Victoria Concert Hall, Singapore’s oldest and most iconic concert hall.

 How much time do I have to prepare my performance?

-The Finals will be a Live Performance, which will take place on 6-7th Sept (Sat-Sunday) and 9-10th Sept (Tues-Wed), at Bechstein Music World, Singapore.
-Participants will receive exact timeslot of Finals by 15th August 2025.
+The Finals will be a Live Performance, which will take place on 5-6th Sept (Sat-Sunday) and 12-13th Sept (Sat-Sunday), at Bechstein Music World, Singapore.
+Participants will receive exact timeslot of Finals by 16th August 2026.

 On Registration